scenerystack/community/docs/reference/api/sim/SimDisplay.md

 # SimDisplay

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/SimDisplay.ts](https://github.com/phetsims/joist/blob/main/js/SimDisplay.ts) for the most up-to-date information.

 ## Overview

 Wrap the Display class in sim-specific logic.
 This includes fuzzing support, browser workarounds that have come up